Paddy Kirk: Storylines

+Paddy had some of his relatives/friends abused by Ray Walters.
+Those being Dylan Penders and Bear Wolf.
+Paddy, Dylan and Bear had a difficult time after Ray was attacking Paddy and Dylan but then Bear came in and strangled Ray, leading to his death.
+All 3 kept quiet as they did not want the police to find out.
+Before Bear walked in on Ray, Dylan & Paddy, all 3 of them actually thought that Bear had been killed.
+Eventually, when Bear was speaking to a councillor on the 13th of February, 2026 where he told her that he killed Ray and then Bear called the police himself.
+Paddy, Dylan & Bear keep a lie to the police to pretend that Bear was the only one there during the killing of Ray Walters.
+On the 17th of March, 2026, Paddy and Dylan came clean to the police after Bear's lying lead to him saying that it was murder.
+On the 19th of March, 2026, Dylan actually sent a letter to the police, saying that he was the one who killed Ray and then he ran away, he was found by Graham Foster the next day.
+As of the 28th of March, 2026, the storyline is still going on.

 Reception

 At the 1999 British Soap Awards, Brunt was nominated for Best On-Screen Partnership at the British Soap Awards, alongside Riley (Mandy).
 He was nominated for the award again in 2009 with Charnock, who portrays the role of best friend Marlon.
 As well as receiving nominations for Best Comedy Performance in 2009, 2010 and 2013, he was nominated in the category of Best Actor at the 2011 British Soap Awards.
 In August 2017, Brunt was longlisted for Funniest Male at the Inside Soap Awards.
 He later made the viewer-voted shortlist.
 On 6 November 2017, Brunt won the "Funniest Male" accolade.
 At the 2019 British Soap Awards, Brunt was nominated for three awards.
 He received a longlist nomination for Best Actor, and shortlist nominations for Best Male Dramatic Performance and Best On-Screen Partnership, the latter with Pargeter (Chas).

 In an interview with the Daily Mirror, Brunt revealed that he often receives "sex letters" from older viewers of the soap.
 He accredited this due to Paddy being "very safe and kind", leading people to "project [their] sexual fantasies on to him".
 He commented: "I'd get sex letters from 60-year-olds, saying, 'I've had rumblings I've not had for 30 years' and telling me what they want to do to me.
 It's hilarious."